Feed Conversion Ratio Calculator

 Average FCR for different farm animals

-On average, the feed conversion ratio for some farm animals are as follows:
+On average, the feed conversion ratios for some farm animals are as follows:

 30 on straw ration.